Pluto is not a planet because of one small technicality

 Pluto is different.
 If you look at the solar system overall, it lies somewhere between an asteroid and a planet.
 No nearby object threatens to kick it away, as far as astronomers know.
 But now that researchers understand more about its environment, it just doesn’t look that special anymore.
 Instead of being the most distant planet, Pluto seems to be the closest member of the Kuiper Belt, a donut-shaped ring of perhaps a trillion comets and ice balls that orbit beyond Neptune.
 At least 200 of these objects are probably big enough to be round, qualifying them as dwarf planets.
 And like asteroids, they all move in similar ways.
 “Pluto,” Brown writes, “will always be part of the swarm.”

 Just because Pluto lost its planetary status doesn’t make it any less interesting.
 The New Horizons space probe flew past the dwarf planet in 2015, sending back pictures revealing an active surface rich with cliffs, mountains, plains, and possibly even ice-spewing volcanoes.
 What’s more, some of the places that excite scientists the most these days aren’t planets at all.
-The Cassini-Huygens mission revealed lakes of methane on Saturn’s moon Titan, and NASA plans to explore the icy ocean of Jupiter’s moon Europa, a promising location to hunt for alien life.
+The Cassini-Huygens mission revealed lakes of methane on Saturn’s moon Titan, and the Juno mission is exploring the icy ocean of Jupiter’s moon Europa for alien life.
 To the planetary scientists who study these objects, they’re all just “worlds.”

 Although the word “planet” doesn’t mean that much scientifically, humans like to have tidy labels for separating things into groups.
 Asteroids, comets, and moons have proved useful categories, so it helps to have a complimentary “planet” label if we want to talk meaningfully about all the objects that orbit the sun.